 Located on the Central Coast of NSW, the tiny (five square kilometres) Strickland Forest – or more accurately the Strickland State Forest – is home to 50 plant, 98 bird, 29 reptile, 27 mammal, 20 amphibian and 4 fish species… and you can walk all the trails in half a day.
-I’m starting the Strickland Forest Loop at the Banksia Picnic Area, which combines most of the tracks into a loop walk.
+I’m starting the Strickland Forest Loop at the Banksia Picnic Area, where you can combine most of the tracks into a loop bushwalk.

 Strickland Falls Track (1.8km)

 The first loop is the Strickland Falls Track, which is the most popular bushwalk and fairly busy on a Saturday afternoon.